 The scans from which $\overline{m}(t{k+1})$ and $\overline{m}(t_k)$ are taken must be contiguous in time for the algorithm to work.
-If the scans are not consecutive and contiguous in time, or DAC resets occurred, or the Moon is in the spacelook FOV, then radiometric count conversions are invalidated for the measurements taken within the scan in question.
+To ensure the scan-to-scan radiance drift correction (see Figure 6-1) extrapolation works correctly, the averaging algorithm performs a standard deviation flatness test on these two average parameters.
+The thresholds for passing this test are shown in Table 6-2.
+If the scans are not consecutive and contiguous in time, DAC resets occurred, or the Moon is in the spacelook FOV, then radiometric count conversions are invalidated for the measurements taken within the scan in question.
 In addition, for the spaceclamp algorithm to function correctly, compensation for bridge balance DAC updates must be made.
 This is accomplished by an generating a suitable $\overline{m}(t{k+1})$ via an extrapolation process currently used in the subsystem.
 This extrapolation uses the difference between an average of count values before and after the bridge balance update.
-This is illustrated in Figure 6-5 by DAC_I and DAC_0 .
-Typically, DAC_0 will be an average of values corresponding to samples 639 ..
-643 and DAC_I will be an average of values corresponding to samples 654 ..
+This is illustrated in Figure 6-5 by $DAC_1$ and $DAC_0$ .
+Typically, $DAC_0$ will be an average of values corresponding to samples 639 ..
+643 and $DAC_1$ will be an average of values corresponding to samples 654 ..
 659.